Your rights if you share rented accommodation

 how much rent you will pay, and

-You don't need to have signed a written agreement for this to be the case.
+You do not need to have signed a written agreement for this to be the case.
 Remember, this means your friend will be your landlord (see below).

 If your friend rents their home, check that they've asked their landlord's permission to sublet to you, otherwise you will have very few rights.
 If the landlord finds out that you are living there without their permission, they can evict you easily.